weslleymurdock/MAUIDB/LiteDB.ReproRunner/Repros/Issue_2561_TransactionMonitor/README.md

 `-p:LiteDBPackageVersion=<version>` to pin a different package, or `-p:UseProjectReference=true` to link against the in-repo sources.
 The ReproRunner CLI orchestrates those switches automatically.

+The repro now consumes `LiteDB.ReproRunner.Shared` helpers. `ReproContext` resolves the `LITEDB_RR_*` environment variables supplied by the CLI, while `ReproHostClient` emits structured JSON messages so progress and results surface cleanly in the host output.

 ## Expected outcome

 The repro prints the captured `LiteException` and exits with code `0` once the message containing